-Kata (“a set form, format, mold, or model”) are organized series of blocks, counterattacks, and body movements for solitary practice and the development of proper biomechanics.
+Kata (“a set form, format, mold, or model”) are organized series of blocks, counterattacks, and body movements for solitary practice and developing proper biomechanics.
 Kata practice is the primary means of learning and practicing karate.
 If individual techniques are like individual musical notes, then kata are like scales — you must practice them over and over refine your skill, before you can play your victory song.

 Since Grandmaster Durant attracted many strong-willed and fiercely independent students, Goshin-Jutsu Karatedō has no standard curriculum, and many variations of these kata exist.
-These forms were either devised by Durant, or were his interpretation of the kata from other arts.
+These forms were either devised by Durant, or were his interpretation of kata from other arts.
 We teach the following karate kata:

 - Hajimete Undō no Karatedō